 - Fat Options: You can use organic coconut oil instead of the butter in the topping and swirl, and you can substitute either organic palm shortening or organic coconut butter - here's how to make your own, for the butter in the cake.

 - If you use a vegan egg alternative, the cake won't be as light and will be a little gooey in places, but it still tastes great.
 We make it this way all the time and it never sticks around often.

 - Nut alternatives: You can substitute in other nuts or seeds instead of walnuts.
 We have used almonds with success.
 You could also try coconut chips to go nut free.

-- See Easiest Homemade Coconut Milk for a homemade coconut milk option.
+- Homemade Coconut Milk: See Homemade Coconut Milk for a homemade coconut milk option.

 - Egg Substitutes: Use a flax egg, chia egg, or gelatin egg.
 This egg replacer works great as well (see my homemade version here).